I’m sitting 3 feet away from my newly bought foam roller, and I’m asking

 Here are the very common exercises:

-A great exercisre to fit your abs and lower body whoile challanging your balance is what pilates workouts are all about, and it’s no different with your buddy Mr. Foam roller.
+A great exercise to fit your abs and lower body whole challenging your balance is what Pilates workouts are all about, and it’s no different with your buddy Mr. Foam roller.

 3.Training And Conditioning